 'The Best Thing You Can Do Is Not Buy More Stuff,' Says 'Secondhand' Expert

-After his mother died in 2015, author Adam Minter remembers two periods of grief: The intense sadness of her passing, followed by the challenge of sorting through what he calls "the material legacy of her life."
+Author Adam Minter remembers two periods of grief after his mother died in 2015: the intense sadness of her death, followed by the challenge of sorting through what he calls "the material legacy of her life."

 Over the course of a year, Minter and his sister worked through their mother's possessions until only her beloved china was left.
 Neither one of them wanted to take the china — but neither could bear to throw it out.
 Instead, they decided to donate it.